VA Online Horse Betting Guide 2023

 Horse betting FAQ

 Yes.
 Betting on horse races, both live and online, is legal in Virginia.
-In addition, players can bet on historical horse races at several venues.
+In addition, players can bet on historical horse races at 2,667 (as of 2021) around the state.

 2019 marked the best year for taxable revenue in the history of the Virginia Racing Commission.
 The agency’s 2019 annual report revealed that Virginia bettors wagered more than $1.2 billion on racing and racing-type activities during the year.